COMMON OCTOPUS – The Flora and Fauna of Fuerteventura

 The Common Octopus

-Octopuses are highly territorial and like the floor of shallow, rocky coastal waters.
-They can change shape allowing them to squeeze into tiny spaces and hide, allowing only a minimal amount of their body to be exposed to the external waters.
+Octopuses or octopi to use the correct form, are highly territorial and like the floor of shallow, rocky coastal waters.
+Due to their bodily makeup, they can change shape which allows them to squeeze into tiny spaces and hide, allowing only a minimal amount of their body to be exposed to the external waters.
 They are highly intelligent and have complex thought processes, long and short-term memories and different personalities.
 Studies have also shown that the common octopus can distinguish the brightness, size, shape, and horizontal or vertical orientation of objects.
 They have also learnt to use tools and can open a jar or raid a lobster pot.
 Although they are very sensitive to pain, they have the ability to escape a predator by losing an arm and then re-growing it later!

 STRANGE BUT TRUE